WarnerMedia/aws-fast-fixes/vpc-flow-logs/README.md

 ## Why?

 VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
-Flow log data can be published to Amazon CloudWatch Logs or Amazon S3.
+Flowlogs will be delivered to the S3 bucket specified by the value of --flowlog-bucket-prefix with the region appended to the end.
+It is assumed the S3 Bucket exists and is configured to allow the log service to write to it.
 After you've created a flow log, you can retrieve and view its data in the chosen destination.

 ## What the script does.